 CVE-2026-32890: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openVESSL Anchorr

 CVE-2026-32890 is a critical stored Cross-site Scripting (XSS) vulnerability in the Anchorr Discord bot versions 1.
 4. 1 and below.
-It allows any unprivileged Discord user in the configured guild to execute arbitrary JavaScript in the admin's browser via the web dashboard's User Mapping dropdown.
-By exploiting this XSS and chaining it with the unauthenticated GET /api/config endpoint, an attacker can exfiltrate all sensitive credentials stored in Anchorr, including Discord tokens, API keys, JWT secrets, webhook secrets, and password hashes.
-This vulnerability impacts confidentiality, integrity, and availability with a CVSS score of 9.
-7. The issue has been fixed in version 1.
+It allows any unprivileged Discord user within the configured guild to execute arbitrary JavaScript in the admin's browser via the web dashboard's User Mapping dropdown.
+By exploiting this XSS and chaining it with the GET /api/config endpoint, attackers can retrieve all sensitive credentials stored in Anchorr, including Discord tokens, API keys, JWT secrets, webhook secrets, and bcrypt password hashes, without authentication.
+This vulnerability affects confidentiality, integrity, and availability and has a CVSS score of 9.
+7. The issue is fixed in version 1.
 4. 2.

 AI Analysis